damancharlasai/Detecting_pothole_repo/Readme.txt

 http://127.0.0.1:5000

 Upload an image of a road and view the detected potholes highlighted with bounding boxes.
-If potholes are detected, a message saying "Potholes detected.
-Drive safely." will be displayed along with the processed image.
+If potholes are detected, a message saying "Potholes detected." will be displayed along with the processed image.